 Viewed from above, Barcelona presents a stunning grid of asymmetry.
-At street-level the city itself is far less uniform and certainly has something to be found for any traveler: ocean access to a warm Mediterranean, successful sports teams, all night clubs, and stunning architecture- Gothic and roman ruins, ultra modern builds, and more chic than one can handle.
+At street-level the city seems far less uniform, with hidden treats to be found for any traveler: ocean access to a warm Mediterranean, successful sports teams, all night clubs, and stunning architecture consisting of Gothic and roman ruins, ultra modern builds, and considerably more chic than one can handle.

 Our co-contributor, Darrin, documents his travels around the world.
 This week he visits the beautiful, cultured city of Barcelona.